William K. Carroll

-William K. Carroll (born 1952), also known as Bill Carroll, is a Professor of Sociology at the University of Victoria, British Columbia, Canada.
+William K. Carroll (born 1952), also known as Bill Carroll, is a professor of Sociology at the University of Victoria, British Columbia, Canada.
 He is known for his work on interlocking directorates, corporate power and social movements.

 Biography

 William K. Carroll was born in 1952 close to Washington, DC.
 He immigrated to Canada with his family in 1968, where he attended Brock University in Niagara Falls, and then York University in Toronto.
 He obtained his PhD in sociology in 1981, and the same year accepted a position at the University of Victoria, where he still teaches.

+He was a member of the Editorial Board for Journal of World-Systems Research.